 The plant provides enough electricity to power fifty percent of Yale’s campus—equivalent to more than 11,000 Connecticut homes.
-Currently, Yale is seeking to reduce energy consumption 4% below 2010 levels by 2013.
-This will represent a 15% reduction from the 2005 level and continued progress toward the 2020 greenhouse gas reduction target.
+Yale’s energy reduction goals represent a 15% reduction from the 2005 level and continued progress toward the 2020 greenhouse gas reduction target.